 When employees observe leaders working behind closed doors for hours and days, they anticipate change is coming.
 They start asking questions and creating their own stories; they often assume the worst.
 Employees begin to wonder, “How is this going to affect me, my role at the company and my life?”

 Leaders make change easier when they engage employees in the change.
-Leaders accomplish this through proactive communication that builds urgency across the workforce.
-When the team understands The Big Opportunity, it keeps positive change from turning into negative rumors and speculation.
+Leaders accomplish this through proactive change management communication that creates a desire to change across the workforce.
+When the team understands why the change is necessary, it keeps positive change from turning into negative rumors or speculation.

 Change management communication requires that leaders have a strategic plan that is understanding of communities and culture.